Disclaimer: I do not own any part of the Batman universes. *Sigh*

 I stared at my blank screen for a long time after that, a familiar idea gnawing at my resolve.
 What I did next, I probably shouldn't have done, but I couldn't resist.
 Who was there to judge me?
 My fingers danced over the keyboard, typing in a familiar link.
 Following the Masks.

 That was the name of the weblog I had begun following.
 It was run by a small, anonymous group of people who tried to keep track of Gotham's most notorious criminals.
 I had first come across the site last year, joining thousands of Gotham citizens who were concerned for their welfare.
 Although the heated debates over its articles could be highly amusing, it acted chiefly as a free, online newspaper which victims of certain super-villains' crimes could write for.

 I had made my own contribution many months ago, posting a recount of the Greenvale Fear Epidemic…that was how people referred to it.

 The memory of the bird outside flickered behind my eyes, and with it came the masked face of a scarecrow.
 The Scarecrow.

 My cursor hovered over the section of the website dedicated to his many breakouts and previous plans.
 I had been following his actions for around a year.
 For personal safety, of course.

 No, I told myself, crossing off the page and immediately shutting down my laptop.
 The lid was slammed shut and it cast my apartment into darkness.
 I sat there, staring at it, trying not to think until the whirring finally stopped.

 That was when I heard the breathing.

-It wasn't my own.
+It wasn't mine.

-Fear and adrenaline shot up my spine, bringing with them a familiar ache.
+Fear and adrenaline shot up my damaged spine, bringing with them a familiar ache.
 My fingers reached for my cane, propped up against the desk.